Rainhill trials: Competition

-The Times carried a full report of the trials on 12 October 1829 from which the following extract are taken:
+The Times carried a full report of the trials on 12 October 1829, from which the following extract are taken:

 Additional trials

-After the Rainhill trials Rocket was tested on the Whiston Incline and was able to haul eight tons up the 1:96 at 16 mph and 12 tons at 12+1/2 mph up the 1:96 gradient.
+After the Rainhill trials, Rocket was tested on the Whiston incline and was able to haul eight tons at 16 mph and 12 tons at 12+1/2 mph up the 1:96 gradient.

 Re-enactments

 Rocket 150

-In May 1980 the Rocket 150 celebration was held to mark the 150th Anniversary of the opening of the Liverpool and Manchester Railway and the trials the year before.
+In May 1980, the Rocket 150 celebration was held to mark the 150th anniversary of the opening of the Liverpool and Manchester Railway and the trials the year before.

 A replica of Novelty was built for the event, which was also attended by replicas of Sans Pareil and Rocket (plus coach).
-On the first day of the Trials, disaster struck.
-The Rocket, to the dismay of the many visitors, failed to run.
-It came off the rails as it was exiting the Bold Colliery sidings and buckled the rim of one of its large drive wheels.
-That evening, senior staff from a St Helens road transport company met a former colleague of the builder of the Rocket replica, at a Liverpool Hotel and agreed that, in the early hours of the following morning, they would urgently manufacture some steel parts (wedges) in their nearby workshops, to fix the bent drive wheel before the second day's parade commenced.
-At the same time, BR agreed to put a team of staff into the sidings at Bold to "straighten" the bent rails.
+On the first day of the Trials, the Rocket came off the rails as it was exiting the Bold Colliery sidings and buckled the rim of one of its large drive wheels.
+That evening, senior staff from a St Helens road transport company met a former colleague of the builder of the Rocket replica at a Liverpool hotel and agreed that, in the early hours of the following morning, they would urgently manufacture some steel parts (wedges) in their nearby workshops, to fix the bent drive wheel before the second day's parade commenced.
+At the same time, British Rail agreed to put a team of staff into the sidings at Bold to straighten the bent rails.
 Both activities were achieved on time and the Rocket ran successfully on the following two days of the Trials, though Sans Pareil was pushed by Lion and Novelty was on a wagon hauled by LMS Stanier Class 5 4-6-0 5000.
 As the line was then not electrified, the Advanced Passenger Train was also pushed, but by the latest diesel, Class 56, 077.

 The 'Grand Cavalcade' on each of the three days featured up to 40 steam and diesel locomotives and other examples of modern traction, including: